Galbar/applipy_metrics/README.md

-# PyFormance
+# Applipy Metrics

-    pip install pyformance
+    pip install applipy_metrics

+Note: This is a fork of [PyFormance](https://github.com/Lightricks/pyformance)

 A Python port of the core portion of a [Java Metrics library by Coda Hale](http://metrics.dropwizard.io/), with inspiration by [YUNOMI - Y U NO MEASURE IT?](https://github.com/richzeng/yunomi)

-PyFormance is a toolset for performance measurement and statistics, with a signaling mechanism that allows to issue events in cases of unexpected behavior
+Applipy Metrics is a toolset for performance measurement and statistics, with a signaling mechanism that allows to issue events in cases of unexpected behavior

 ## Core Features